wwcgitworkshop/GithubWorkshop/README.md

 ```bash
    $ git pull
 ```
 >**TIP:** *git pull* merges changes from the remote into your local copy.
 Use *git fetch* if you simply want to download the latest to keep track of what is going on.
+You will then need to merge to incorporate the updates from *fetch*.

 Checkout your local branch again:
 ```bash